Tim Oates

 Biography

 Tim Oates comes from a long line of singers and musicians.
-His grandmother, Rosemary Oates, was a pianist and singer at local theaters in Los Angeles in the 1940's.
-His uncle Walter Oates was 1st chair trumpter in the Glendale Symphony Orchestra in the mid 1930's.
-Tim's cousin, Richard "Dick" Baldwin, was a popular singer/entertainer and a one-time member of the very popular 1950's singing group, The Merry Macs.
-And last but certainly not least was Tim's late father, Robert C. "Bob" Oates, who was an amazingly talented singer and entertainer.
+His grandmother, Rosemary Oates, was a pianist and singer who performed in Los Angles theaters in the 1940's.
+His uncle, Walter Oates, was the 1st-chair trumpeter for the Glendale Symphony Orchestra in the mid 1930's.
+His cousin, Richard "Dick" Baldwin, was a well-known singer and entertainer, and, at one time, a member of the popular 1950's vocal group, The Merry Macs.

-Tim's venture into music began at the ripe old age of four when he made his first home recording singing "The Ballad of Davy Crockett".
+Tim's venture into music began at the ripe old age of four when he made his first home recording singing The Ballad of Davy Crockett.
 His very first paid job was acting in a role as a movie extra (see picture on Photos page) in the Elvis Presley film "Kid Galahad" at the age of 9.

-Tim began performing in front of live audiences when he was in high school singing and playing guitar at several of his father's concerts throughout Southern California.
-His singing has been featured on radio KHPY in the Riverside, California area.
-He has performed at the Bellagio Hotel in Las Vegas and has sung at the Cal Neva Hotel (formerly owned by Frank Sinatra) in North Lake Tahoe.
-In November 2012, Tim performed at the tropically themed Now Sapphire Riviera Resort in Cancun, Mexico.
+Tim passion for performing began in high school when he sang and played guitar at several of his father's concerts across Southern California.
+His vocals have been featured on radio KHPY in the Riverside area.
+He has performed at the Bellagio Hotel in Las Vegas, the CalNeva Hotel–once owned by Frank Sinatra–in North Lake Tahoe, and at the tropically themed Now Sapphire Riviera Resort in Cancun, Mexico.

 Tim was a featured musician on his father's record album "Bob Oates Presents" on Double Oh Records which they recorded together in 1972.
-As a tribute to his late father who had always encouraged Tim to pursue singing, Tim recorded an album of his own called "The Song's of My Life" which was released in 2008 on Double Oh Records.
+As a tribute to his father, who had always encouraged Tim to pursue singing, Tim recorded an album of his own called "The Song's of My Life" which was released in 2008 on Double Oh Records.
 The album featured many of Tim's favorite Sinatra tunes.

 When Tim is not busy singing, you'll typically find him playing golf.
-He and his wife Jackie are also very involved with the Pacific South Coast Chapter of the National Multiple Sclerosis Society where they enjoy volunteering as crew leaders at various MS fundraising events in Orange and San Diego counties.
+He and his wife Jackie are also very involved with the National Multiple Sclerosis Society, where they enjoy volunteering as crew leaders at various MS fundraising events in Southern California.
 Tim also enjoys singing The Star-Spangled Banner at many of these events.

 Orange County Singer